archont00/ofxstatement-unicreditcz/README.rst

-This is a parser for CSV statements produced by UniCredit Bank Czech and Slovak Republic a.s. from within the report in Account History (export in UNICREDIT format).
+This is a parser for CSV statements produced by UniCredit Bank Czech Republic and Slovakia a.s. from within the report in Account History (export in UNICREDIT format).

 It is a plugin for `ofxstatement`_.